Chunyun: Origin

 Three main factors are responsible for the heightened traffic load during the Chunyun season.

-First, it is a long-held tradition for most Chinese people to reunite with their families during Chinese New Year.
+First, reuniting with their families during Chinese New Year is a long-held tradition for most Chinese people.
 People return home from work or study to have reunion dinner with their families on New Year's Eve.
 Since the Chinese economic reforms of the late 1970s, new economic opportunities have emerged, often at a considerable distance from people's hometowns.
 Places such as the Special Economic Zones and the wealthy coastal regions offer employment and often, a more sought-after lifestyle.
-Consequently, there has been a massive migration from rural to urban areas over the course of the last few decades, reminiscent of other industrial revolutions around the world.
+Consequently, there has been a massive migration from rural to urban areas over the course of the last few decades, reminiscent of the Industrial Revolution around the world.
 The number of these migrant workers was estimated at 50 million at 1990 and unofficially estimated at 150 million to 200 million in 2000.

 During the Chunyun season, many of these laborers return to their home towns.

 Second, Chinese education reforms have increased the number of university students, who often study outside of their hometown.
 The Spring Festival holiday period falls around the same time frame as their winter break.
 Among the 194 million railway passengers of the 2006 Chunyun period were 6.95 million university students.